Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Probabilistic Analysis of Copyright Disputes

+The second requirement, improper appropriation, is established by demonstrating that the extent of copying reaches the threshold at which the similarity between the original work and the defendant's work can be deemed ``substantial'' in degree.
+The determination of this requirement involves a normative judgment, taking into account both quantitative and qualitative aspects of copying \cite{gorman2006copyright,balganesh2012}.
+Thus, similarity serves a dual role: It supports the finding of factual copying \emph{and} acts as an independent criterion for establishing improper appropriation \cite{latman1990,balganesh2022}, though the sense of similarity differs in each context, even if there may be some overlap \cite{loren2019}.

+In court proceedings, adjudicators draw on knowledge of the frequencies of occurrences of certain events and patterns derived from experience to evaluate the likelihood of the particular circumstances in question \cite{stein2005}.
+Although the absolute truth typically cannot be attained, the final decision in most civil cases is made based on the ``preponderance of evidence.''
+This standard requires the party bearing the burden of proof to demonstrate that their claim is more likely true than not.
+From a probabilistic perspective, it is often understood as requiring a demonstration of a likelihood greater than 50\% that the claim is true \cite{mccauliff1982,stein2005}, particularly in binary situations where the question is whether an assertion is true or false \cite{cheng2013}.

-Typically, adjudicators can determine the degree of similarity, or the truth value of $\textrm{Substantial}(x)$, with certainty by directly comparing the original work to the defendant's work presented at trial.
-In contrast, the absolute truth about whether the defendant engaged in factual copying remains unknown during the trial, necessitating a probabilistic approach to account for this uncertainty.
-The plaintiff must present sufficient evidence for the adjudicators to conclude that the probability of $\textrm{Copy}(\tilde{x})$ exceeds a certain threshold, $\lambda$, which could be 0.5, aligning with the preponderance of evidence standard.
+Building on this view and considering a discrete probability space $(\Omega,\mathcal{F},P)$, essential copyright evidentiary principles can be formalized in probabilistic terms.
+The condition for copyright infringement to exist can be expressed using random variables as $Copy=1 \wedge Substantial=1$.
+Here, $Copy$ is a binary random variable representing the presence ($Copy=1$) or absence ($Copy=0$) of factual copying of the plaintiff's copyrighted work during the creation of the defendant's work.
+Similarly, $Substantial$ represents the presence or absence of substantial similarity between the two works.
+Typically, adjudicators can determine whether substantial similarity exists, or the truth value of $Substantial$, with certainty by directly comparing the original work to the defendant's work presented at trial.
+In contrast, the absolute truth about whether the defendant engaged in factual copying remains unknown during the trial, and the plaintiff must present sufficient evidence for the adjudicators to conclude that the probability of $Copy=1$ exceeds a certain threshold, $\lambda$, corresponding to the preponderance of evidence standard.

-The case law establishing that probative similarity combined with access typically suffices to prove copying can be integrated into the knowledge base.
-This can be achieved by defining the knowledge base, $\textrm{KB}_{\textrm{prob}}$, as follows: